alexssh/figwidgets-monorepo/src/widgets/TypeModeler/ABOUT.md

-# Type Modeler
+# ERD Modeler

-Figma + FigJam widget to model types and entities.
+FigJam widget to design Entity-Relationship Diagrams (ERDs) and data bases.

-- 14 type presets and custom ones
-- Manual sorting
+- Design diagrams with 6-cells tables (key, name, type, mandatory, default, description)
-- Customise the appearance: hide or show a description, change type colours or even the background
+- Customise the appearance: hide or show a description, change type colours
-- Editing protection
 - Dark mode support

 ## What this widget is good for:

-- Types and entity modelling like interfaces, databases and entity–relationship diagrams (ERD).
+- Types and entity modelling like interfaces and databases
-- Content structure planning
-- Components and design system documentation
+- Any kind of entity–relationship diagrams (ERD)

 ## Feedback